NxPKG/khulnasoft-docs/content/fundamentals/setup/add-multiple-sites-automation.md

 ## Update nameservers

-For each domain to become active on Cloudflare, it must be activated in either [Full setup](/dns/zone-setups/full-setup/setup/) or [Partial setup](/dns/zone-setups/partial-setup/setup/).
+For each domain to become active on Khulnasoft, it must be activated in either [Full setup](/dns/zone-setups/full-setup/setup/) or [Partial setup](/dns/zone-setups/partial-setup/setup/).
 The following script will output a list containing the nameservers associated with each domain.

 You can find your zones nameservers in the following locations:
 - [Create Zone](/api/operations/zones-post#Request)